Arts in the Ballpark Comes to Segra Stadium August 10th

 Arts in the Ballpark will also feature a unique in-park experience for the evening with a complete takeover of Hoodlin' creatures on the videoboard and on social media.
 Local artists from the community will also be showcasing their work around the 360-degree concourse.

-Tickets for the game are on-sale now and can be purchased online HERE or in-person at the box office at Segra Stadium.
+Tickets for the game are on-sale now and can be purchased online at fayettevillewoodpeckers.com or in-person at the box office at Segra Stadium.
 First pitch is scheduled for 7:05 p.m., with gates opening at 6:05 p.m.

 • Discuss this story on the Carolina League message board...